 What Benefits Come From Being Cupped?

 There are a lot of benefits from cupping, which is why clients keep coming back for more after their first session.
-First, cupping releases muscle fascia which means muscles are looser and more relaxed, with increased range of motion in that area of the body.
-Second, it decreases body pain by relaxing muscles, enhancing blood flow and soothing the nervous system.
-Third, cupping detoxifies the body, it dredges toxins to the surface and helps the body remove them.
-And last, it effectively removes stress off of the body, decreasing anxiety, depression and helping people sleep better.
+First, cupping releases muscle fascia and body pain wherever it is placed, which means muscles are looser and more relaxed, which increases range of motion in that area of the body.
+This in turn helps to ease pain in that area of the body.
+Second, cupping detoxifies the body.
+It dredges toxins to the surface and helps the body remove them.
+Third, it removes stress off the body and calms the nervous system.

 Does Cupping Hurt?

-Bruising happens within the first 3-4 treatments of cupping but afterwards, the body has rebalanced and the bruising no longer occurs.
+Bruising happens with the first 3-4 treatments of cupping.
+But afterwards, the body gets used to it and the bruising no longer happens.
 This bruising is caused by toxins being brought to the surface and the muscle fascia being released.
-These bruises typically do not hurt past the first 24 hours because they are superficial bruises, unlike ones you get when something physically traumatic happens to the body.
-Clients can sometimes feel a tiny bit sore immediately after treatment but very quickly that soreness goes away.
-However, the bruises can last anywhere from 3-5 days.
-Bruises go away faster each time you receive cupping until you no longer have them after receiving cupping.
+These bruises typically do not hurt to the touch because they are superficial bruises, not ones you get when something physically traumatic happens to the body.
+Bruises last any where from 3-5 days but go away faster each time you receive cupping.

 Does Cupping Really Work?

-For most people who have tried it, cupping feels great and really helps.
-Clients feel looser, calmer, lighter and more balanced.
-If you have any curiosities about cupping, the best thing to do is try it first hand and you will know how relaxing and effective it is for you.
+For most people who has tried it, cupping works great.
+I personally love being cupped – I feel looser, calmer, lighter and more balanced.
+If you have any curiosities about cupping, the best thing to do is try it first hand and you will know how great and effective it really is.